-- Suitable PIT NFT environment build and configuration. - Points of ingress and egress from the solution have been exercised at NFR defined volumes. - Suitable data storage design. - Solution resilience, reliability and zero data loss NFRs have been met. - Where forming part of the solution design, that processing throttling has been validated. - Migration and Operational Choreography have been taken into consideration as part of the load testing solution. - Observability, while not defined NFRs, utilising Industry Best Practice to utilised as part of PIT evidence. - Where placing reliance on a 3rd party, that this 3rd party has delivered NFT evidence based on their range of participants, namely that they can scale from their smallest client through to their largest one, with no degradation in solution performance.
+- Suitable PIT NFT environment build and configuration. - Points of ingress and egress from the solution have been exercised at NFR defined volumes. - Suitable data storage design. - Solution resilience, reliability and zero data loss NFRs have been met. - Where forming part of the solution design, that processing throttling has been validated. - Migration and Operational Choreography have been taken into consideration as part of the load testing solution. - Demonstration that Industry Best Practice has been utilised as part of PIT evidence. - Where placing reliance on a 3rd party, that this 3rd party has delivered NFT evidence based on their range of participants, namely that they can scale from their smallest client through to their largest one, with no degradation in solution performance.